Piers Weld-Forester: Early life and family

-Piers’ father sued his mother for divorce in 1947, on the grounds that she had committed adultery with Belgian aristocrat and sculptor Comte Guy van den Steen de Jehay; Lady Moyra did not defend the suit, and following the finalisation of the divorce in 1948 Lady Moyra married Comte Guy in London.
+Just over a year after Piers' birth his father sued his mother for divorce in late 1947, alleging that she had committed adultery with the Belgian aristocrat and sculptor Comte Guy van den Steen de Jehay; Lady Moyra did not defend the suit, and following the finalisation of the divorce in 1948 she remarried Guy Van Den Steen in London.
 Following their marriage, Piers' half-brother Gerard van den Steen de Jehay was born in London in 1949.

 Lady Moyra moved to Belgium in 1950, where she and her husband undertook a large-scale restoration of the ancestral home of Guy's family Chateau de Jehay.
-She died at the age of 38 in 1959; Piers inherited her property in the United Kingdom and Ireland, whilst his step-father and half-brother received Moyra's property in the United States, Belgium and Switzerland.
+Little evidence survives in relation to where Piers' childhood was spent, although a bust of Piers as a child which created by his step-father in 1950 remains in the collection held at the Chateau de Jehay.
+In 1959 Piers' mother Lady Moyra died in Belgium the age of 38; Piers inherited her property in the United Kingdom and Ireland, whilst his step-father and half-brother received Moyra's property in the United States, Belgium and Switzerland; in the same year Piers was sent to boarding school at Harrow in north-west London.

-Piers seems to have remained in the United Kingdom after his parents' divorce, and he later attended Harrow School.
-His father remarried in the early 1950's to Venetia Wills, granddaughter of tobacco millionaire Sir Ernest Wills, 3rd Baronet; the union produced Piers' half siblings Anthony Weld-Forester (b.
+Piers' father Charles remarried in the early 1950's to Venetia Wills, granddaughter of tobacco millionaire Sir Ernest Wills, 3rd Baronet; the union produced Piers' half siblings Anthony Weld-Forester (b.
 1955) and Mary Weld-Forester (b.
 1957).
-In 1962, Piers father sued his second wife for adultery; custody of their children was granted to Captain Weld-Forester.
+In 1962, Piers father sued his second wife for adultery, following which he was granted custody of Piers' half-siblings.
 His father married for a third time to Robin Keith in May 1963.

+Education

+Piers attended Harrow School from 1959 to 1963, after which he attended the Royal Military Academy Sandhurst.
+In 1965 he joined the 3rd Green Jackets Brigade.